Description

 Other songbirds that frequent the preserve include oven birds, veery thrush, wood thrush, red eyed vireo and American redstart.

-Why the Conservancy Selected This Site
+Why TNC Selected This Site

-What the Conservancy Has Done/Is Doing
+What TNC Has Done/Is Doing

-By working with its many partners, Conservancy scientists hope to prevent this lily from becoming extinct.
+By working with its many partners, TNC scientists hope to prevent this lily from becoming extinct.
 Because this delicate plant grows on the fragile banks of an ephemeral stream, protecting this lily means insulating it from rising, brisk waters that come with springtime storms.

-The Conservancy, in partnership with DNR and a private engineering company, recently reclaimed two old gravel pits.
+TNC, in partnership with DNR and a private engineering company, recently reclaimed two old gravel pits.
 They now collect storm water.
 Newly planted trees and erosion control blankets will further buffer the lilies from the effects of a large storm.
+TNC staff and volunteers continue to study how storm water runoff impacts this federally endangered plant.